mariel-rs/mariel-rs/README.md

 ### Hiya! 😁

 Hola.
 My name is Mariel (/maˈɾjɛl/ or combine Mary + Daniel together, that's me).
-I'm a tech entusiast and a geeky engineer with an avid love for applying mathematics into solving real-world problems.
+I'm a tech entusiast and a geeky engineer with an avid love for solving real-world problems using mathematics.

 Here are some details about me: